Bounds on Functionality and Symmetric Difference -- Two Intriguing Graph Parameters: Symmetric Difference

 \subsection{Circular Arc Graphs}

-In this section, we prove that symmetric difference of circular arc graphs is $\Theta(\sqrt{n})$.
+In this section, we prove that the symmetric difference of circular arc graphs is $\Theta(\sqrt{n})$.
 More formally, we prove the following two theorems.

-\begin{theorem} Any circular arc graph $G \in \CA_n$ has symmetric difference at most $O(\sqrt{n})$. \end{theorem} \begin{theorem} There is a circular arc graph $G \in \CA_n$ of symmetric difference at least $\Omega(\sqrt{n})$. \end{theorem} First, we prove the upper bound, i.e., that every circular arc graph has symmetric difference at most $O(\sqrt{n})$.
+\begin{theorem} Any circular arc graph $G \in \CA_n$ has a symmetric difference at most $O(\sqrt{n})$. \end{theorem} \begin{theorem} There is a circular arc graph $G \in \CA_n$ of symmetric difference at least $\Omega(\sqrt{n})$. \end{theorem} First, we prove the upper bound, i.e., that every circular arc graph has a symmetric difference at most $O(\sqrt{n})$.
 We use the following notations for arcs.
 Let $a, b$ be two points of a circle.
-Then, an arc $r = [a, b]$ is an arc beginning in $a$ and going in clockwise direction to $b$.
+Then, an arc $r = [a, b]$ is an arc beginning in $a$ and going in a clockwise direction to $b$.
 We call $a$ as the starting point of $r$ and $b$ as the ending point of $a$.

-\begin{proof}[Proof of Theorem~\ref{thm:CircArcUB}] Let circle arc graph $G = (V,E)$ be an intersection graph of a set of arcs $R = \{r_1,\dots,r_n\}$ of a circle $C$.
-Without loss of generality, we can suppose that circumference of $C$ is $2n$, endpoints of all arcs $r_i \in R$ are integer points and are different for all arcs.
+\begin{proof}[Proof of Theorem~\ref{thm:CircArcUB}] Let circular arc graph $G = (V,E)$ be an intersection graph of a set of arcs $R = \{r_1,\dots,r_n\}$ of a circle $C$.
+Without loss of generality, we can suppose that the circumference of $C$ is $2n$, and endpoints of all arcs $r_i \in R$ are integer points and are different for all arcs.
 Thus, each integer point $\{0,\dots, 2n-1\}$ of $C$ is an endpoint of exactly one arc in $R$.